-Oracle Business Rules SDK (Rules SDK) lets you write applications that access, create, modify, and execute rules in Oracle Business Rules dictionaries (and work with the contents of a dictionary).
-This chapter provides a brief description of Rules SDK and shows how to work with the Rules SDK Decision Point API.
+This chapter describes how to use Oracle Business Rules SDK (Rules SDK) to write applications that access, create, modify, and execute rules in Oracle Business Rules dictionaries (and work with the contents of a dictionary).
+It also provides a brief description of Rules SDK and shows how to work with the Rules SDK Decision Point API.